 Instructions

-- Marinate the shrimp: In a large bowl, combine the shrimp with cornstarch, rice wine, and ½ teaspoon salt.
-Mix well to coat the shrimp evenly.
-Let it marinate for 15–20 minutes while you prepare the other ingredients.
-During this time, you can trim your sugar snap peas if they aren't pre-trimmed.
+- In a bowl, mix shrimp with cornstarch, rice wine, and ½ teaspoon salt.
+Let marinate for 15–20 minutes while you prep the snap peas.

-- Bring it all together: Return the cooked shrimp and garlic to the pan with the snap peas.
-Stir everything together until well combined and heated through.
-Season with additional salt to taste, if needed.
+- Return shrimp and garlic to the pan.
+Stir everything together until hot.
+Season with more salt if needed.

-- Serve: Serve hot over steamed rice, noodles, or enjoy it on its own for a lighter meal.
+- Serve hot with rice, noodles, or enjoy on its own.

 Notes